Khabibulix/Mono-Python/2023/BookWorm/README.md

 ### 10/06/2023

 POO is complete, files are now separated as i like it.
 I'll write some tests for my Library class using mocking, i want to be sure that it will works whatever the context will be.

+### 12/06/2023

+Currently working on testing my application using pytest mocking.
+I raised a strange behaviour while testing.
+My adding_book function does not add to my output file, at least not when i'm testing it, which is strange.
+Maybe my first bug?
+I'll need to search about it while moving on.